krmerdem/Astro-Observer-Plan/README.md

-## The new update will be released on April 7, 2025
+## The new update will be released on July 10, 2025

 # ASTRO OBSERVER PLAN - PySide6